All Products

 Note

-• The owner has the read, write, and execute permissions.
+• The owner has read, write, and execute permissions.

-• Users in the same group have the read and execute permissions.
+• Users in the same group have read and execute permissions.

-After you perform the preceding steps, you can check and adjust the read permission of a directory on your Linux server to ensure security and functionality.
+By following these steps, you can confirm and adjust the read permissions of a folder on your Linux server to ensure security and functionality.

 Note

-The code implementation logic of different websites may vary.
-We recommend that you carefully read the log files of your web server and application to find SSL-related error information and immediately troubleshoot the issue.
-If the issue persists, contact your account manager.
+Implementation logic can vary by website.
+Review the log files of your web server and applications for any SSL-related error messages to find specific clues about the issue.
+If the issue persists, contact your account manager for assistance.